West's Pictures

 West's Pictures was a short-lived Australian film production and exhibition company during the silent era.
-It was established by English theatrical entrepreneur Thomas James West (1885-1916) who helped turn the company into one of Australia's largest exhibitors.
+It was established by English theatrical entrepreneur Thomas James West (1885–1916) who helped turn the company into one of Australia's largest exhibitors.
 The company also produced a regular newsreel and several narrative films, some made by Franklyn Barrett.

 Many of their early films were contemporary stories made on a joint writer-technician-director basis.

+West partnered with Henry Hayward in presenting films in New Zealand and Australia, supplementing the film show with variety performers, "The Brescians" later establishing a chain of cinemas in Australia, New Zealand and Great Britain, including: